ChadwickCSP/space-raiders-josht77/README.md

-# Learning the Basics of Unity
+# Space Raiders

 ## Overview

-In this project, you will first learn the basics of Unity by completing a Driving Simulator.
-Then, you will apply what you learned while creating that driving simulator to fix and implement a Flying Simulator.
+In this project, you will continue to hone the basics of Unity while creating a top down, 2D Shooter.
+Before you get started, take a look at one of my favorite NES games of all time [ZANAC](https://drive.google.com/file/d/16NXZVlsQTBM_uv4uEzwRvJXYIRuMd3M2/view).
+After downloading, open up the `Zanac.html` file in your web browser.
+The controls are listed at the bottom of the page.
+Your goal is to create a game similar to this.

 * [Setup your repository](#setup-your-repository)
   * [Sign up for the project](#sign-up-for-project)